Doing Public History

 Public history also challenges the idea that memory and history are opposites.
 Memory is not simply false.
 History is not purely objective.
 People remember the past through personal experience.
 Communities remember through shared stories.
 These memories shape how historical events are understood.
 Public history pays attention to this interaction.
 Listening to local memories can reveal tensions.
 Official narratives may differ from lived experience.
 These differences are themselves historically important.

-One way of doing public history is to understand the past of pastoral communities through the lens of environmental history.
+One way of doing public history, for example, is to understand the past of pastoral communities through the lens of environmental history.
 Environmental history shows clearly why public history is necessary.
 Landscapes are not just physical spaces.
 They are historical spaces.
 They carry memory, labour, and conflict.
 Pastoral routes, grazing lands, forests, and water sources are often discussed today as policy problems or ecological zones.
 But for communities who live with them, these are historical worlds shaped by generations of movement, negotiation, and survival.
-This is where public history becomes essential.My research on the Raikas of Rajasthan offers a clear example of public history in practice.
+This is where public history becomes essential.
+My research on the Raikas (also known as Rebaris) of Rajasthan offers a clear example of public history in practice.

-Image: Raikas of Rajasthan with their camels
+Photo 2: Raikas with their camels

-In official records, Raika mobility often appears as a problem.
-As encroachment.
-As backwardness.
-As environmental damage.
-But Raika oral histories tell a different story.
-They speak of remembered routes.
-Of wells that no longer exist.
-Of forests once open to shared use.
-Of agreements made with cultivators and village councils.
 These memories are not folklore.
 They are historical knowledge.
 Much of this history does not exist in state archives.
-It exists in conversation.
-In memory.
-In practice.
-In the act of moving across landscapes.
-If historians rely only on official documents, these histories disappear.
+It exists in conversation of the Raika and their still practiced act of circulatory migration across landscapes.
+If historians rely only on official documents, these histories may disappear.
 Public history demands that historians listen to communities.
-That they treat oral memory as historical evidence.
-That they recognise lived experience as a source.
+We treat oral memory as historical evidence and recognise lived experience as a source.
+History here is not only about their distant past.
+It is about survival in the present.

-Public history helps make these tensions visible.
-It shows how different groups remember the same landscape differently.
-It explains why historical exclusion still shapes present inequality.The Raikas remind us that history is not always written.
-Sometimes it is walked.
-Herded.
-Remembered.
-Argued for.
-Public history allows such histories to be heard in public debate.
+The story of the Raikas remind us that history is not always written.
+Sometimes it is remembered through memories.
+Public history allows such histories to be heard in public.
 It challenges narrow, archive-only versions of the past.
 It insists that communities are not just subjects of history, but producers of it.

 How to do Public History?